mihaicostin/hibernate-l2-memcached/README.md

 #Maven dependency

-To install it, you just need to add the following Maven dependency:
+To install it, you just need to add the following Maven dependency (check Versions blow for the right version for you):
 ```xml
 <dependency>
     <groupId>com.github.mihaicostin</groupId>